cgrandi1/CookBook/README.md

 CookBook

-CookBook app (PDT) is an app to help create and edit your own personalized recipes.
+CookBook app is an app to help create and edit your own personalized recipes.
 It is built with an API-only Ruby on Rails back-end and a React.js front-end.
 The back-end operates with complete autonomy for easy integration with any front-end framework.

 Installation